Glorious Victory: Loss and resurfacing

-The piece became a public mystery after his disappearance from known galleries or museums for fifty years.
+The piece became a public mystery after its disappearance from known galleries or museums for fifty years.
 As rumors surfaced that the work was hidden in Russia, it was revealed that Rivera had loaned the piece to the Pushkin Museum, in Moscow, for a question of political solidarity.
 Rivera felt that the piece's criticism of capitalism and the US military intervention would be well received in Moscow.
 After the piece resurfaced, it was returned on loan to Mexico City, the home of many of the artist's most famous works.
 It was exhibited at Mexico's Museo Dolores Olmedo and in Guatemala City before being returned to Russia.

 Visual analysis

-La Gloriosa Victoria shares the same aesthetic with Rivera's post-cubism work, inspired by Aztec and Mayan artistic traditions.
+La Gloriosa Victoria shares the same aesthetic with Rivera's post-cubism work, inspired by Aztec and Maya artistic traditions.
 Rivera's use of tone and shape draws the attention to the gaggle in the center, full of peachy American faces.
 The American bodies are doughy forms dressed in khakis, standing against darker, lithe indigenous bodies, perhaps pointing to their gluttony in Central America.
 However, the Guatemalan military, those who decided to cooperate with the Americans, seem lighter in skin color.
 While this could be the artist's interpretation of the physical attributes of government officials, it could also represent the social whitening taking place: the racial mobility afforded to Guatemalan officials who did business with the white Americans.
 That these are Guatemalans using the situation to improve their personal lives, rather than those of their people, is furthered by the dress of the Guatemalan official in the center.
 While other Guatemalans are either depicted as soldiers in uniform or peasants, the man in the center wears a smooth leather jacket with a wad of cash in the pocket.
 In parallel, a pistol is tucked into the waistband of his khakis, which are clean despite the massacre unfolding at his feet.
 He has been bribed to make the deal and to follow through will require promoting violence with a straight face.